 If you're unsure if a site's legit, whack the name into Google and see what comes up.
 It may be listed as a bad 'un.

 Only download software from trusted websites

 Looking for a piece of software?
 Find out which company makes it first and then go to its site to get it, rather than a third party site found via Google.
-For smaller free- or shareware programs, try using big sites like Download.com, rather than just getting them from anywhere that shows up.
+For smaller free or shareware programs, try using big sites such as Download.com, rather than just getting them from anywhere that shows up.

 For advanced downloaders (OK, nerds): when using

 If you're not protected and someone uses your computer to get passwords, or accesses your bank account or other financial products, you may find it harder to get a refund.